runtimeverification/k/editor-support/k-idea-plugin-src/README.md

 - Syntax highlighting of K files.
 - Custom settings for syntax highlighting. go to Settings -> Editor -> Colors & Fonts -> K to change color settings.
 - References for rule variables.
 A reference points at the first occurrence in the rule where variable is typed.
 To navigate from reference to the target Ctrl+click on the reference.
 - References for auxiliary functions.
-If the file don't contain "require" clauses then references are resolved locally.
+If the file don't contain "require" clauses and no other k file requires this one, then references are resolved locally.
 Otherwise they are resolved in the module scope.
 Both standard auxiliary functions and auxiliary functions defined as regular syntax (old style) are supported.
 - References for KLabels.
 Both KLabels declared as such as well as KLabels of auxiliary functions.
+- References for K sorts.
-- Find usages for variables and auxiliary functions.
+- Find usages for all the names that can be referenced.
 Right click on the name -> Find Usages.
 - Rename variables/auxiliary functions.
 Right click on the name -> Refactor -> Rename.
 - Folding of comments/rules/syntax.
 Multi-line comments are folded by default.
 - Highlighting of open/closed parentheses pairs.
 Move the cursor over a parenthesis to see the effect.